Rashidun Caliphate: Rashidun military

-Army
+Rashidun army

 Rashidun soldier wears an iron-bronze helmet, a hauberk and lamellar leather armour.
 His sword is hung from a baldric, and he carries a leather shield.

 The Rashidun army was divided into infantry and light cavalry.
 Reconstructing the military equipment of early Muslim armies is problematic.
 Compared with Roman armies or later medieval Muslim armies, the range of visual representation is very small, often imprecise.
 Physically, very little material evidence has survived, and much of it is difficult to date.
 The soldiers wore iron and bronze segmented helmets from Iraq, of Central Asian type.

 The standard form of body armor was chainmail.
 There are also references to the practice of wearing two coats of mail (dir'ayn), the one under the main one being shorter or even made of fabric or leather.
 Hauberks and large wooden or wickerwork shields were also used as protection in combat.
 The soldiers were usually equipped with swords hung in a baldric.
 They also possessed spears and daggers.
 Umar was the first Muslim ruler to organize the army as a state department, in 637.
 A beginning was made with the Quraysh and the Ansar and the system was gradually extended to the whole of Arabia and to Muslims of conquered lands.